plasmapip/plasmapip.github.io/_posts/2025-03-29-7_Mini_lecture_GLSL.md

 // uniform vec4     backbuffer;         // Stores gl_FragColor from previous frame
 ```

----

 *The exact code and files within this web page are licensed under a [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/){:target="_blank"} Attribution-NonCommercial-ShareAlike International license.
 (AKA: Make it your own before calling it your own)*

+---

+## Appendix B: Footnotes.

+[^footnote]: I have not run GLSL on Raspberry Pis myself, but here are the resources I am aware of: 1) Antonin Stefanutti wrote a guide on [Running GLSL on DRM/KMS Linux kernel subsystems](https://github.com/astefanutti/kms-glsl){:target="_blank"}.
+2) Andrei Jay creates and sells pre-formatted Raspberry Pi synths called '[VSERPI](https://andreijaycreativecoding.com/Video-Synthesis-Ecosphere-RPI){:target="_blank"}', with [open source code](https://andreijaycreativecoding.com/VSERPI-hardware-and-images){:target="_blank"}.

+[^fn-nth-2]: Shout out to [Char Stiles](https://charstiles.com/){:target="_blank"} for introducing me to The Force during her GLSL workshop at The Frank-Ratchye STUDIO for Creative Inquiry at CMU.
+She was an inspiration for making this tutorial.
+Check out [her work](https://www.youtube.com/watch?v=6QyzGgq64MM){:target="_blank"}!